Cal-Rex/milestone-project-4-fly-movement-library/TESTING.md

     - The bookmarking feature is available on every movement
     - A users bookmarks are always accessible from the bottom right of the app at any time when logged in

-- ~_"As a User, I want to be able to know what other exercises compliment the ones i have bookmarked, so that I can expand my training"_~
-    - not implemented in this version due to time constraints

-- ~_"As a User, I want to be able to create my own flow of movements, so that i can keep myself right during my own training"_~
-    - Clarified with team at start of project this would not be iable in this iteration

 - _"As a User, i want to be able to search for movements even if i am unsure of their names so that I can find my moevements easily without having to know all the correct terminology"_
     - search function slices and maps words with javascript, meaning it will search every word of every movement for any combination of strings. maximising search capability
     - this will be further enhanced in future iterations with the implementation of the tags table

-- ~_"As a user, I want to be able to have recommendations from my searches, so that if I cant find the movement I am looking for, I have alternatives to try"_~
-    - not implemented in this iteration

-- ~_"As a User i want to be able to add my own personal notes to a movement, for my own reference so that i can keep track of different aspects of my workout and training"_~
-    - removed from iteration due to time constraints

 - _"As a User I want to be able to record my own 1-rep maxes in the app and date them so that I can track my progression"_
     - Users can record their one rep max for any movement
     - whenever a record is creted, the date is automatically saved with the record at the time of creation

-- ~_"as a User I want to be able to edit any notes I attach to a workout so that I can amend my notes to have relevant information when I am training"_~
-    - not implemented in this iteration due to time constraints

-- ~_"As a user, i would like to log out from the profile view page, as i would find this more intuitive."_~
-    - ran out of time to implement, log out feature still omre readily available from dashboard

 - _"As a user, i would like to have my personal settings be more visibly accessible so i can navigate the app more intuitively"_
     - settings removed from dropdowna nd given dedicated offcanvas on same level as dashboard commands